 Life lessons – Now that 2020 has fairly waved us goodbye, I thought of sharing the most important life lessons it had taught me.

-Instead of resolutions, I choose to remember these life lessons and take them forward in 2021.
-So, a very Happy and Prosperous New Year to you all.
+Instead of resolutions, I choose to remember these life lessons and take them forward.
 I hope you give your best shot in life this time.

 2020 began with a bang for all of us in our ways.
 But, none of us imagined what it had in store for us.